A patient receives MDR-TB treatment at MSF’s Insein Clinic, Yangon, Myanmar. (Yasmin Rabiyan/MSF)

 What are MDR and XDR-TB resistant to, exactly?

 MDR-TB is caused by bacteria that are resistant to the two most important drugs in the standard regimen, isoniazid and rifampicin.
 Patients usually have to be treated for 18-24 months, with regimens containing at least five drugs.

 In XDR-TB, which represent an estimated 6.2% of MDR-TB cases, but can be as high as 25-30% in some countries (such as Belarus, where endTB works), the bacteria resist the two most important drugs in the standard treatment and the two most important drugs in MDR-TB treatment.

 These patients often receive treatment for 24 months, again with regimens containing at least five drugs, many of which are very toxic and of questionable efficacy.
 Cure is assured in even fewer of these patients – only 30%, according to the WHO.

 How big a problem is MDR-TB?
 And where?

 All signs point to a growing global burden of MDR- and XDR-TB.
-And even though MDR-TB cases only account for 4.6% of total TB cases worldwide, the prevalence of TB explains why we are seeing at least half a million new MDR-TB cases each year.
+And even though MDR-TB cases only account for 4.6% of total TB cases worldwide, the prevalence of TB explains why we are seeing more than half a million new MDR-TB cases each year.